Ashu463/grid6.0/README.md

-## PLS PUSH THE CODE WITH MAKING A NEW BRA--NCH 😜
+## PLS PUSH THE CODE WITH MAKING A NEW BRANCH

 # To get refrence I am creating pseudo steps to help out you guys